 Language is an interesting thing.
 Ask ten SEOs whether they would describe this change as “progress” or “forced” and you’ll likely have a split response.
 It’s undeniable that SEO ten years ago was less varied than it is now.
 Modern efforts have to incorporate an array of factors that seems to constantly expand – it’s a juggling act in the truest sense of the world that nevertheless requires constant research and awareness to ensure success and avoid punishment.

 A fond look back for some and a shudder at the way it used to be for others.
-The fact is that casting an eye to the past can help give reference for the future.
+The fact is that casting an eye on the past can help give a reference for the future.